If you want to run an effective sales team today, you need to own your data and have an effective and rigorously tested sales reporting strategy.

 Churn or churn rate is a measure of how many customers stop doing business with you over a specific period.
 Both quantitative and qualitative, your churn rate directly influences your sales forecasts and further clues you in on why your customers ultimately bounce.

-Again, there are obviously a ton of KPIs to monitor.
+Again, there are obviously a ton of sales KPIs to monitor.
 The beauty of reporting via Pipedrive is that all of your metrics are clear, customizable and front-and-center for each report.
-Rather than second-guess numbers or try to track them by hand, our platform guarantees accurate, time-sensitive reports that are easy to share with your team.
+Rather than a bunch of graphs and pie charts that you try to track by hand, our platform guarantees accurate, time-sensitive reports and dashboards that are easy to read and share with your team.

 Let’s say you’ve gotten your report templates squared away.
 Now what?

-Here are some key tips to ensure that your team treats your data as more than just numbers on a spreadsheet.
+Here are some key tips to ensure that your salespeople treat your data as more than just numbers on a spreadsheet.

 As noted earlier, performance data isn’t something that sales managers should keep to themselves.
 For the sake of improving your strategy and keeping your colleagues engaged, you’ve got to share the wealth.